ignu/eberron2025/content/NPCs/Bort.md

-Unhoused biscuit-lover found in the alley behind the Half Pint Tavern
+Unhoused lactose intolerant biscuit-lover found in the alley behind the Half Pint Tavern